Diana-Kravtsova/dkrautsova-git/Topic5/Task4.md

 Preparation Steps:

-1. Create and go to branch *Section5* on basis of branch *master* on server and pull changes to local;
+1. Create a new feature branch *Section5* on basis of branch *development* and switch to it;

 Tasks:

 2. Create a new directory *Section5* and create file *newFile.txt* there, adding sample text 'Hello' on the 1st line of the file;
 3. Commit current changes;
-4. Return to branch *master*.
-On basis of branch *master* create new branch *s5feature* on local;
+4. Return to branch *development*.
+On basis of branch *development* create new branch *s5feature* on local;
 5. Merge branch *Section5* to branch *s5feature* with fast-forwarding option;
 6. Update *Section5/newFile.txt* - put sample text 'World' on the 2nd line of the file;
 7. Commit current changes;